LucasSte/havina/README.md

 ## Using other language models

 Havina can be a tool for evaluating the text understanding of language models.
-As it finds the relationship between words from the attention matrices, checking the resulting triples indicates whether the model is learning correct parameters.
+As it finds the relationship between words from the attention matrices, checking the resulting triplets indicates whether the model is learning correct parameters.

 The easiest way to use the library with another language model is to derive the `LanguageModel` class for it, as